greaterthan/Guide-to-Cobudgeting/the-money-flow-canvas.md

 # The Money-Flow Canvas

-This simple canvas allows you to analyze the money flows in your group, organization or network.
+This simple canvas allows you to analyze the money flows in your organization or network.
 Getting an understanding of these is an important first step to understanding where and how in your organization collaborative finance practices can be implemented.

 Doing this exercise will help you understand where to start.

 ![](/assets/moneyflowcanvas.png)